WALKING THROUGH THE 25 DAYS OF CHRISTMAS

 Cherubim are immensely powerful beings intimately connected to God who function as His ministering servants in accomplishing His direct will.

-Whether recognized as such in artistic depictions, people of faith can rely on the veracity of the Bible for the foundation for our understanding.
+Whether recognized as such in artistic depictions, people of faith can rely on the veracity of the Bible for the foundation for our understanding of angels.

 This Christmas, don’t allow the familiar depictions of angels to undermine their vital role both in the Christmas story and the outworking of God’s plan for history.
-Use God’s Word to build your faith; and then rejoice that you can share the truth about angels!
+Use God’s Word to build your faith; and then rejoice that you can share the truth!

 1) Walking to church (c.
 1853).
 By George Henry Durrie (1820–1863) [PD-US, PD-Art], via Wikimedia Commons – Enhancement: MKM Portfolios